International Shipping Method

 Expedited Shipping

-- Speed: Faster than standard shipping, often with guaranteed delivery windows.
+- Speed: Quicker than standard shipping, usually with guaranteed delivery windows

-- Higher Costs: More expensive than standard shipping options.
+- Higher Costs: More costly than regular shipping methods

 Economy Shipping

-- Slow Delivery: Longer transit times compared to expedited services.
+- Slow Delivery: Slower transit time than with expedited shipment

 Overnight Shipping

-- Premium Cost: The most expensive shipping option due to the speed and service level.
+- Premium Cost: Most expensive shipping in exchange for speed and list level

 Local Delivery or Pickup